cdtown3/SNHU-CS-340-Client-Server-Development/README.md

 # Screencast
 This short screencast is an example of the application’s functionality.
-The program itself is first shown to give my identification, and then the dashboard to shown along with the various filter buttons. https://youtu.be/-76g_xdL9Rk
+The program itself is first shown to give my identification, and then the dashboard is shown along with the various filter buttons. https://youtu.be/-76g_xdL9Rk

 # Contact: